ibm-cloud-docs/codeengine/troubleshoot-app.md

 After you deploy an app, the app does not achieve a ready status.

 {: tsCauses}
 By default, {{site.data.keyword.codeengineshort}} apps listen for incoming connections on port `8080`.
-Your app might listen on a different port if you receive the following error message:
+Your app might listen on a different port if you receive the following error message,

 ```
 Internal error: